Men’s Hair Loss & Male Pattern Baldness

 Alopecia Areata

-Alopecia areata is an autoimmune disorder that causes hair loss in clumps or small patches.
-This type of hair loss occurs due to your immune system attacking your hair follicles and can result in bald patches wherever hair grows, like on your scalp, arms, and legs.
-This disorder is often unpredictable and can begin at any age.
-About half of the people with this condition regrow their hair within 12 months without treatment, but the cycles can be completely random for years.
-The exact cause of alopecia areata is still unknown, although there is a greater chance of getting it if someone in your family has it.
+Alopecia areata is an autoimmune disorder that causes hair loss in small patches.
+This type of hair loss occurs because the immune system attacks the hair follicles in areas of the scalp, beard area, arms, and legs.
+Another symptom of alopecia areata is brittle, pitted nails.
+Alopecia areata can be unpredictable and begin at any age.
+About half of the people with this medical condition observe hair regrowth within 12 months without treatment.
+Still, most people will experience more than one episode of hair loss in their lifetime.
+The exact cause of alopecia areata is still unknown.
+However, there is a greater chance of getting it if there is a family history of it.
+You are also more likely to get alopecia areata if you have medical conditions like asthma, thyroid disease, and vitiligo, among others.

-Treatment often includes steroid injections as well as topical and oral medications.
-Steroid injections in the areas affected by this type of hair loss can suppress the immune system cells that are attacking the hair follicles and give your hair time to regrow.
+Treatment options for alopecia areata include corticosteroid injections, topical medications, and oral medications.
+Steroid injections in affected areas can help reduce inflammation around the hair follicles and encourage new hair growth.
 Other treatment options include topical steroids like clobetasol or corticosteroid cream and oral medications like prednisone.
 Recently, oral antihistamines have shown promise as an adjuvant treatment for alopecia areata.

 How to prevent men’s hair loss